 View free policies procedures examples from all manuals.
 No obligation, no credit card!

-Customers demand consistency — they need it to make informed purchase decisions.
+Customers demand consistency and quality — they need it to make informed purchase decisions.
 We’ll start with an example: Let’s say you run a restaurant.
 At your restaurant, you have a different chef every day.
 Each chef makes the menu according to their preferences.

 If your menu changes every day — if there’s a high degree of variability — most customers will be put off.
 Some people like variety and go out of their way for it, but most of us are creatures of habit.
 We find something we like and we stick with it; we go where we know what we’re getting.
 If we don’t know what to expect from you, you may not be in business for long.